-The Town of Sunset Beach's total debt increased by \$876,130, or 13.62%, during the past fiscal year.
-Key factors in this increase include a \$753,706 increase in the total OPEB liability.
-No new installment debt was issued during FY 2019-20.
+The Town of Sunset Beach's total debt increased by \$771,682, or 10.56%, during the past fiscal year.
+Key factors in this increase include a \$520,922 increase in the total Net Pension liability and a new installment debt of \$572,216 issued for the purchase of a fire truck.
 The Town does not have any general obligation or revenue bonds.

 North Carolina's general statutes limit the amount of general obligation debt that a governmental unit can issue to 8% of the total assessed value of taxable property located within that government's boundaries.
-The legal debt margin for the Town of Sunset Beach is presently at \$139,658,500. (the amount of additional debt the town could obligate itself to under NC General Statute).
+The legal debt margin for the Town of Sunset Beach is presently at \$142,210,200 (the amount of additional debt the town could obligate itself to under NC General Statute).
 Additional information pertaining to the Town of Sunset Beach's long-term debt can be found in the notes on page 45 of this report.